 The Waikato Regional Council will continue to monitor aquifers and surface waters to ensure water use is sustainable and in areas of high use will develop sustainable yield limits and allocable flows.
 The council will develop means of making water allocation information readily available to the public.

-3.3.4.6 Development of Minimum and Allocable Flows for Surface Water Bodies and Sustainable Yields for Aquifers determining allocable flows, minimum flows and sustainable yields, the Waikato Regional Council will:
+3.3.4.6 Development of Minimum and Allocable Flows for Surface Water Bodies and Sustainable Yields for Aquifers

-(Method to Implement Section 3.3.3 Policies 1, 2, 3 and 4)
+(Method to implement Section 3.3.3 Policies 1, 2, 3 and 4)